MatteoL-W/EKTOKLEPTO/lib/SDL2-2.0.20/docs/README-ios.md

     int main(int argc, char *argv[])
     {
-        ... initialize game ...
+        ... initialize engine ...

     #if __IPHONEOS__
         // Initialize the Game Center for scoring and matchmaking InitGameCenter();

-        // Set up the game to run in the window animation callback on iOS
+        // Set up the engine to run in the window animation callback on iOS
         // so that Game Center and so forth works correctly.
         SDL_iPhoneSetAnimationCallback(window, 1, ShowFrame, NULL);
     #else